-An economic impact analysis, on the other hand, typically focuses on local and regional impacts rather than national impacts.
-Some of the impacts that are counted in an economic impact analysis, such as diversion of economic activity from one region of the country to another, represent gains to one part of the country but losses to another part, so they are not gains from the standpoint of the nation as a whole.
+An economic impact analysis, on the other hand, typically focuses on local and regional benefits rather than national benefits.
+Some of the benefits that are counted in an economic impact analysis, such as diversion of economic activity from one region of the country to another, represent benefits to one part of the country but costs to another part, so they are not benefits from the standpoint of the nation as a whole.